 The classical music profession has changed.
 We’re changing with it.
-In our continuing commitment to a virtuosic education for musicians, USC Thornton will unveil a radical new educational model launching in Fall 2019 for undergraduates in the Classical Performance & Composition Division.
+In our continuing commitment to a virtuosic education for musicians, USC Thornton will unveil a radical new educational model that launched in Fall 2019 for undergraduates in the Classical Performance & Composition Division.
 We call it the ReDesign.

 “USC Thornton’s new curriculum was designed with the 21st-century musician in mind, and musical excellence remains the core,” said Robert Cutietta, Dean of USC Thornton.
 “We want students to rethink virtuosity.
 It’s all about making students better, and lifelong, musicians.”

 A New Model

 Our new degree structure offers more flexibility, allowing students to chart their own musical path and take electives in any area they wish.
 They maintain a robust core of performance, history, and theory classes, including a senior recital and an individualized project.
 And of course, students will invest plenty of time honing their musical craft in the practice room.

 Because career development is integrated into the four-year curriculum and not relegated to a separate course, students will work toward their professional goals from day one.
 Whether competing for coveted orchestral positions or launching their own ensembles, they have a wider range of opportunities and are able to create their own.

 Just as boundaries are quickly disappearing across the entire music profession, the new curriculum will encourage a cross-genre approach to music training.
 In the first year, classical, jazz, and popular music students take theory and aural skills classes together.
 In the second year, they begin their music history sequence together in a class called Music & Ideas that challenges them to rethink music history, from Mozart to Miles Davis, in themes rather than chronology.

 Eight Components of the New Curriculum